This dream, borne out of the immense love of God for his church, is both a warning and an invitation.

 Deceptive mandates based and the false gods of "scientism"

 These are some trends, but every person has sin that God wants to take care of.
 If we ask him where we are grieving him, he will show us.
-It will likely result in a painful realization and some sacrifice, but there will be greater freedom and joy on the other side of it if we trust him and just obey.
-Let's seek Christ diligently and daily, and he will transform us into his likeness.
+It will likely result in a painful realization and some sacrifice, but there will be greater freedom and joy on the other side of it, if we trust him and obey.
+When we seek Christ, diligently and daily, and he will transform us into his likeness.

 The book of Jude also mentions "brute beasts", the "natural" man, feasting, the last days, and the call upon the saints at this time to warn: